odoo/documentation/content/developer/tutorials/master_odoo_web_framework/03_customize_kanban_view.rst

 Chapter 3: Customize a kanban view
 ==================================

-We have gained an understanding of the numerous capabilities offered by the Odoo web framework.
+We have gained an understanding of the numerous capabilities offered by the web framework.
 As a next step, we will customize a kanban view.
 This is a more complicated project that will showcase some non trivial aspects of the framework.
 The goal is to practice composing views, coordinating various aspects of the UI, and doing it in a maintainable way.